rojoangel/12moths-12katas/4-mars-rover-kata/NOTES.md

 @todo - Obstacle::__construct() accepts Position, maybe position should be treated internally

-@todo implement obstacle reporting. i.e. rover controller exposes a reportObstacle() method.
+Implemented Obstacle reporting at the controller level by exposing a reportObstacle() method.

-@todo - refactor MacroCommand to use foreach() instead of for()